Configuration

 -p, --project string A name for the project or scan session.

 -r, --resume string Resume an aborted session.
-Provide the session uuid of the aborted run.
+Provide the session uuid.

 -V, --verbose Print messages also to the terminal (stdout).